 When connecting an IDE cable, ensure you align the colored stripe with the pin 1 connector.
 When disconnecting an IDE cable, grasp the colored pull tab and pull until the connector detaches.

-When connecting and disconnecting a serial ATA cable, hold the cable by the connector at each end before opening the cover.
+When connecting and disconnecting a serial ATA cable, hold the cable by the connector at each end.

 Hard Drive